When Should I Begin Off-leash Training With My Puppy?

 Staying Close and Checking-In

 Part of off-leash training involves ensuring that your puppy stays within a reasonable distance from you.
-If your puppy naturally tends to stay close by and frequently checks in with you during walks or play sessions, this shows a level of responsibility and awareness that is necessary for off-leash training.
+If your puppy naturally tends to stay close by and frequently checks in with you during walks or sessions, this shows a level of responsibility and awareness that is necessary for off-leash training.
 It indicates that your puppy understands the importance of staying connected with you and is less likely to wander off.

 with Other Dogs